Josh Bush

-Joshua B. Bush (born March 6, 1989) is an American former professional football safety who played in the National Football League (NFL).
+Joshua B. Bush (born March 6, 1989) is an American former professional football player who was a safety in the National Football League (NFL).
 He was selected by the New York Jets in the sixth round of the 2012 NFL draft.
 He was also a member of the Denver Broncos and won Super Bowl 50 with the team over his home state Carolina Panthers.
 He played college football for the Wake Forest Demon Deacons.

 Early life

-Bush attended West Davidson High School where he was a standout player, on both sides of the ball.
-Bush was The 2006 Dispatch All-County Defensive Player of the Year after intercepting six passes as a senior.
+Bush attended West Davidson High School where he was a standout football player, on both sides of the ball.
+Bush was the 2006 Dispatch All-County Defensive Player of the Year, after intercepting six passes as a senior.
 He also played quarterback as a senior, throwing for 676 yards and rushing for 642.
-He was an all-conference baseball player his junior year and played for the Post 8 American Legion team that went to the state finals.
+He was also an all-conference baseball player his junior year and played for the Post 8 American Legion team that went to the state finals.